 The Wheel of Doom

 The world Chast grew up in was filled with tales of seemingly mundane things that, apparently, could kill you: laughing during a meal; sitting directly on the ground; water in the ear; playing the oboe.
 Any of these could lead straight to death.
-And yet, when it came time to talking about the inevitable—their aging and the issues that could come with it or the dangers of living in the same Brooklyn apartment with its decades-long accumulation of stuff —they just wanted to talk about “something more pleasant.”
+And yet, when it came time to talk about the inevitable—their aging and the issues that could come with it or the dangers of living in the same Brooklyn apartment with its decades-long accumulation of stuff—they just wanted to talk about “something more pleasant.”
 Even into their late eighties.

 Traveling back to her parents’ apartment for the first time in years, Chast tried to address the issue head-on.
 “Do you ever think about things?” she depicts herself asking them, only to be practically guffawed-off the coach.
 She later escapes home in relief.